hning86/azuremlps/README.md

 	Get-AmlWorkspace
 	```

 2. Or, use the _-ConfigFile_ command parameter to supply the absolute path to a custom config file, using the exact same json format.
-Please note that relatiave path will NOT work.
+Please note that relative path will NOT work.
 It has to be an absolute path.
 This overrides the default config file if it exists.
 For example:

 	```
-	Get-AmlWorkspace -ConfigFile 'C:\Config\MyWorkspace02Config.json'
+	Get-AmlWorkspace -ConfigFile 'C:\Configs\MyWorkspace02Config.json'
 	```
-3. Or, use the _-WorkspaceId_, _-AuthorizationToken_, and _-RegionName_ parameters directly in the commandlet.
+3. Or, specify values to the _-WorkspaceId_, _-AuthorizationToken_, and _-RegionName_ parameters directly in the commandlet.
 The values supplied here override the default and the custom config file.
 For eample:

 	```
 	Get-AmlWorkspace -WorkspaceId '0123456789abcdef01230123456789ab' -AuthorizationToken 'abcdef0123456789abcdef0123456789' -RegionName 'South Central US'